-34. Secure youth custody facilities are designated as "children's residences" as defined in s.
+34.48.
+Secure youth custody facilities are designated as "children's residences" as defined in s.
+243of the CYFSA and subject to licensing requirements.
+Specifically, secure youth custody facilities are subject to the residential licensing regime applicable to all "children's residences" pursuant to Part IX of the CYFSA and regulations promulgated thereunder.

-243 the CYFSA and subject to licensing requirements.
-Specifically, secure youth custody pursuant to Part IX of the CYFSA and regulations promulgated thereunder.
+Ontario's Domestic and International Law Obligations in Secure Youth Custody Facilities

-Ontario's Domestic and International Law Obligations in Secure Youth Custody Facilities a strict licencing scheme administered by the Minister.
+35.49.
+In Ontario, children's residences, including secure and open youth custody facilities, are subject to a strict licencing scheme administered by the Minister.
 Ontario is responsible for administering the CYFSA, including the licencing scheme, in accordance with the preamble of that Act which confirms that: